lnus/userscripts/scripts/lsfmirror/README.md

 # LSF Mirror Player

-A userscript that makes watching LivestreamFail clips less sucky.
+## Installation

+1. Install a userscript manager like Violentmonkey for your browser
+2. Install this script from the [scripts page](https://lnus.github.io/userscripts/lsfmirror).

 ## Features

 - Adds a "📺 mirror" button to every post on r/LivestreamFail
 - Creates a floating video player that you can drag around your screen
-- Automatically fetches mirror links from LSFSecondaryMirror bot
 - Resizable player window
 - Full video controls
-- Minimize/maximize the player
-- Easy close button when you're done watching

-## Installation

-1. Install a userscript manager like Violentmonkey for your browser
-2. Install this script from the [scripts page.](https://lnus.github.io/userscripts/scripts/lsfmirror/script.user.js)
-3. Visit r/LivestreamFail

 ## How to Use